 Trucking Accident Liability

 Like all other auto accidents, you’ll have to determine liability if you want to collect the damages you’re owed.
 When it comes to truck accidents, that liability can spread far beyond the driver of the truck.
 Since truck drivers are working when these accidents happen, you can also hold their employers accountable.
 In the case of faulty trucks with mechanical issues, the manufacturer can be held liable.
 Even the tire manufacturer can be at fault if a blowout caused the accident.
 For instances of falling cargo, the person who loaded up the cargo can be held liable.

 In the past, truck companies have gone out of their way to excuse themselves from liability.
 As trucking accidents became more common, trucking companies began hiring independent contractors instead of company employees to drive.
 In addition, companies would rent all the necessary equipment and trucks, so only the manufacturer could be held liable.
 Fortunately, federal laws have since passed, completely preventing those practices.
 Trucking companies can still be held liable for any accidents even if they’re leasing the truck or using an independent contractor.

 New Jersey Trucking Accident Lawyer

 If you’ve been involved in a trucking accident and want to file a claim, you’ll need the help of a trucking accident lawyer.
-The experts at Peter Davis Law would be happy to help.
+The experts at Peter Davis & Associates would be happy to help.
 With our experience, you’ll have a much easier job arguing your case and getting the payout you deserve to cover damages.
 Contact us today for an absolutely free consultation free.